Phoenix Suns Draft Analysis: The Picks, Projected Starting Lineup, and the Future

 Looking Towards the 2018-2019 Season

 The Suns now have a solid young core that can grow together and become competitors in the NBA.
-A lot of youth and a lot to be proven, but their line-up has a lot of potential:
+A lot of youth and much left to prove, but the Suns' line-up has tons of potential:

 This lineup has scoring all over the court.
 Jackson and Warren are long, athletic players who know how to score without the ball.
 Booker will run the show, he can score in many different ways and can create for others.
 Ayton can score with his back to the basket, play the pick and roll, face-up, and even knock down jump shots.
 Tyler Ulis has the skill set of a prototype point guard.
 Ulis has great vision and an unbelievable IQ on the court, his one shortcoming would be his size (5’9”).
 Notice how all of these players are threats from deep, this floor spacing allows for these players to play to their skill sets.
 Open spacing always helps scorers like Booker, he will have space and freedom to be a high scoring playmaker for this team.
 The spacing also opens plenty of alleys to the lane for Jackson and Warren to attack the basket.
 This lineup gives Ayton plenty of space to score in the lane and to be creative with his pick and roll options.